 \subsection{Strong core and weak core}

-In the standard definition, a coalition blocks an allocation if its members can benefit from a reallocation of their endowments among themselves.
-Depending on whether all members must be strictly better off in the deviation, the definition has two variants.
+In the standard definition of the core, a coalition blocks an allocation by reallocating its members' endowments among themselves.
+Depending on whether all coalition members must strictly benefit from the blocking, the definition has two variants.

 \begin{definition} In a market $ M(\w,\succsim_I) $, an allocation $ \mu $ is \textbf{weakly blocked} by a coalition $ C $ via another allocation $ \sigma $ if \begin{enumerate} \item $ \forall i\in C $, $ \sigma(i) \succsim_i \mu(i) $ and $ \exists j\in C $, $ \sigma(j)\succ_j\mu(j) $;